How I Supported a Mum’s Journey Back to Breastfeeding After Weeks of Bottle Feeding

 WHAT STOOD OUT FOR ME

-You just need the right kind of support — and someone who’ll stay curious with you.
+You just need the right support — and someone willing to stay curious with you.

-Sometimes we hear things like “flat nipples” and stop there.
-But this mum’s story reminded me how much more there usually is beneath the surface.
+Sometimes we hear things like "flat nipples" and assume that's the end of the story.
+But this mum's experience reminded me there's usually so much more beneath the surface.

 It wasn't about anatomy in the end.

-What really made the difference was finding a stable position that worked for the baby, and creating feedings moments that felt calm, not pressured for both of them.
+What made the difference was finding a stable position that worked for baby, and creating feeding moments that felt calm — not pressured — for both of them.

-I love this kind of case.
-It’s such a reminder that sometimes all it takes is that little bit of space to try again.
+I love cases like this.
+They remind me that sometimes all it takes is a little bit of space to try again.

 Because you really never know what's possible until you give it a go.